Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 All the members of a team or project can access the tasks created within that team or project, no matter who is assigned.
 And every member can manage these shared tasks freely.

-> New UI: replace with a similar screenshot
 <img src="../images/tasks-team.png" alt="Slingshot Team with a tasks displayed in a list" width="100%"/>

 >[!NOTE] Members of a team can view the tasks in the projects inside the team, even when they haven't joined the projects.
 However, the members of а project, who are not team members cannot view the team's tasks.